 - make the meaning of a sentence clear

 - add extra information (parenthesis)

-- connect clauses
+- separate clauses

 Watch this clip of Chocolate Cake by Michael Rosen.

-- Write a sentence about chocolate cake that includes commas in a list.
+1. Write a sentence about chocolate cake that includes commas in a list.

-Example: Michael needed flour, cocoa, sprinkles and chocolate to bake a cake.
+For example: Michael needed flour, cocoa, sprinkles and chocolate to bake a cake.